ServiceNow Knowledge: Publishing Public Articles Overview

 ServiceNow to Drupal

-When an article is made public (using the Mark Public option in the header) it is pulled into Drupal and then published as a webpage with a unique address.
-This process is not dynamic and happens once an hour on a set schedule.
-Therefore, new articles or article edits may not show up on the it.umn.edu site for up to one hour.
+When an article is approved for public publication, it is pulled into Drupal and then published as a webpage with a unique address.
+This process is not dynamic and happens approximately once per hour.
+After a new article has been crawled, which can take up to 3 hours, you can find it searching it.umn.edu.
+Article edits may not show up on the it.umn.edu site for up to one hour.

 Drupal uses the Article ID of the article as the unique identifier.
 Any pages linked within Drupal to the article are done so via the ID.
 If you change the title of an article in ServiceNow, Drupal will automatically redirect.
-Other direct links (bookmarks, static links) may be based on the title or url of the article and will need to be relinked.
-An email to the Unified Knowledge Group with the title change is recommended.
+Other direct links (bookmarks, static links) may be based on the title or URL of the article and will need to be relinked.